 SECTION 12.
 DISADVANTAGED BUSINESS ENTERPRISE (DBE) AND MINORITY BUSINESS ENTERPRISE PROGRAM (MBE).
-STATE OF FLORIDA DBE/MBE PROGRAM

-- A. The purpose of the DBE/MBEDisadvantaged Business Enterprise and Minority Business Enterprise Program ("DBE/MBE") is to provide guidance for outreach to DBE/MBE to ensure awareness and opportunities of doing business with the County. - B. The DBE/MBE program shall only apply to those Projects, Services, or Commodities funded by a federal or State grant or agreement having DBE/MBE and, not otherwise covered by a DBE/MBE program.
+- A. The purpose of the DBE/MBE program is to provide guidance for outreach to DBE/MBE to ensure awareness and opportunities of doing business with the County. - B. The DBE/MBE program shall only apply to those Projects, Services, or Commodities funded by a federal or State grant or agreement having DBE/MBE and, not otherwise covered by a DBE/MBE program.
 The Procurement Management Department will ensure compliance with this purpose by ensuring its requirements are included in Informal Procurement and Competitive Procurement as it applies to both primary and sub-contractors. - C. The County will accept certification of DBE/MBE status from the State of Florida Office of Supplier Diversity and the Florida Department of Transportation (FDOT) DBE program in lieu of creating its own certification program.
-The County may also consider and accept certification from other State of Florida, county or city programs on a case-by-case basis.

-- D. The County will utilize the State of Florida Office of Supplier Diversity and, when appropriate, FDOT directories to notify certified DBE/MBE Vendors of Procurement opportunities in the County.
+The County may also consider and accept certification from other State of Florida, county or city programs on a case-by-case basis. - D. The County will utilize the State of Florida Office of Supplier Diversity and, when appropriate, FDOT directories to notify certified DBE/MBE Vendors of Procurement opportunities in the County.
 The efforts of such outreach shall be maintained in the original Procurement Solicitation file. - E. Each Vendor that intends to use sub-contractors shall also use the State of Florida Office of Supplier Diversity and, when deemed appropriate, FDOT directories to solicit DBE/MBE for sub-contracting opportunities under a primary Contract.
-Each Vendor that intends to use sub-contractors shall be responsible for documenting outreach activities in accordance with the Competitive Procurement Solicitation and the Contract.
+Each Vendor that intends to use sub-contractors shall be responsible for documenting outreach activities in accordance with the Competitive Procurement Solicitation and the Contract. - SECTION 13.
+CODIFICATION AND SCRIVENER'S ERRORS.
+It is the intention of the Board, and it is hereby ordained that the provisions of this Ordinance shall become and be made a part of the Lee County Code of Ordinances, and that the sections of this Ordinance may be renumbered to accomplish such intent.
+Any typographical errors that do not affect the intent can be corrected with the authorization of the County Manager or his/her Designee, without the need for a public hearing. - SECTION 14.
+SEVERABILITY.
+Should any section or provision of this Ordinance or any portion thereof, or any paragraph, sentence, or word be declared by a court of competent jurisdiction to be invalid, such decision shall not affect the validity of the remainder hereof other than the part declared to be invalid.